-been difficult for individuals or smaller communities.28 Their size also meant that a larger number of soldiers could be helped with each drive, event or fundraiser that was hosted.
+&lt;sup>25 Kenneth, Carley, Minnesota in the Civil War.
+Minnesota Historical Society Press, 2000, 4-6 individuals or small communities.
+Their size also meant that a larger number of soldiers could be helped with each drive, event or fundraiser that was hosted.